embear/vim-localvimrc/README.md

 ### The `LocalVimRCEdit` command

-Open the local vimrc files for the current buffer (the last sourced ones) in a new tab page for editing.
+Open the local vimrc file for the current buffer in an split window for editing.
+If more than one local vimrc file has been sourced, the user can decide which file to edit.

 ## Functions